-The Waterloo Digital Library (WDL) is an online repository used for sharing select items from Special Collections & Archives (SCA) at the University of Waterloo Library (Library).
-Items available on the site have been shared to improve access for reference and research purposes to on- and off-site researchers.
+The Waterloo Digital Library (WDL) is an online repository used for sharing select items from Special Collections & Archives (SCA) and the University of Waterloo Archives.
+The site is maintained by the University of Waterloo Library (Library) to improve access for reference and research purposes to on- and off-site researchers.